How to Motivate a Software Engineering Team Without Using Your “Boss” Card

 The next step, as Roger notes, is honing and refining how you present your approach.

 “You have to sell people on the vision.
 You have to sell people on the value of what you’re doing,” Roger says.
 “You have to get them excited about something even if they don’t really know exactly what it is.”

 Unfortunately, many engineering leaders struggle with this because it can be antithetical to the rational and analytical methodology by which they govern their code.

-Typically, engineers like to craft specific solutions for specific problems, but when they’re put in leadership positions, they often struggle to articulate the “why” behind a project.
+Typically, programmers and engineers like to craft specific solutions for specific problems, but when they’re put in leadership positions, they often struggle to articulate the “why” behind a project.